sohamkamani/javascript-design-patterns-for-humans/README.md

 // Restoring to last saved state editor.restore(saved)

-editor.getContent() // This is the first sentence.
+console.log(editor.getContent()) // This is the first sentence.
 This is second.
 ```

 😎 Observer